 "Client Personal Data" means any Personal Data Processed by a Contracted Processor on behalf of a Client Group Member;

 “Data Exporter” means Client or any Client Affiliate;

 "Data Protection Laws" means EU Data Protection Laws and, to the extent applicable, the data protection or privacy laws of any other country;

 “Documentation” Documentation made available to the Client by AIS from time to time which sets out a description of the Services and the instructions for the Services.

 "EU Data Protection Laws" means EU Directive 95/46/EC, as transposed into domestic legislation of each Member State and as amended, replaced or superseded from time to time, including by the GDPR and laws implementing or supplementing the GDPR;

-“Fees” The fees payable by the Customer to AIS as indicated in the proposal and contract on a monthly basis, subject to any change in the Customers’ required data storage requirement and to obvious error.
+“Fees” The fees payable by the Client to AIS as indicated in the proposal and contract on a monthly basis, subject to any change in the Clients’ required data storage requirement and to obvious error.
 Fees are calculated using the per unit price as stated in the proposal.

 "GDPR" means EU General Data Protection Regulation 2016/679;

 “Initial Subscription Term” A period of one year from the creation of the relevant account.